kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-83-migrate-jwt-v1beta1-to-v2.md

 kubectl get apirules.gateway.kyma-project.io -n $NAMESPACE $APIRULE_NAME -oyaml
 ```
 The following output indicates that the APIRule has been successfully migrated to version `v2`:
+The following output indicates that the APIRule has been successfully migrated to version `v2`:
 ```yaml
 apiVersion: gateway.kyma-project.io/v2
 kind: APIRule